 - Work positioning: The use of a fixed or adjustable length lanyard attached to your harness that enables you to work 'hands-free'.
 Attach to the stomach or waist attachment points.
 Use of one of these MUST be backed up by one of the two types below. - Fall prevention: Similar to work positioning.
 Use of a short non-energy absorbing lanyard that is short enough that even if you slip or what you are standing on fails, you can't fall.
 Therefore, it must be in tension at all times. - Fall arrest: Use of a lanyard with an energy absorbing element to slow you down if you fall.
 Although they may deploy a short distance (approx. 700mm) you still need a clearance of 6m.
 (Length of lanyard, 1m, extension, 0.7m, your body length, 2m, height of obstruction on floor, 2m.)
 So, you MUST not use them if you do not have 6 metres of clear unobstructed space beneath you.
-We do not recommend their use on most standard stage construction tasks.
 They must be attached at the sternal or dorsal attachment points and NEVER be attached at the stomach level attachment point.
 If you do use them, you must ensure you are aware of the facilities available to rescue you if you fall.